biometrixtech/plans/documentation/api_demo.md

 ```

 ## VI.
 Appendix
-TODO: review once the rest of the doc is done

 ### Symptoms
 `symptom` __should__ have the following schema:
 ```
 {
-    "body_part": number,
+    "body_part": integer,
-    "side": number,
+    "side": integer,
-    "tight": number,
+    "tight": integer,
-    "knots": number,
+    "knots": integer,
-    "ache": number,
+    "ache": integer,
-    "sharp": number
+    "sharp": integer
 }

 ```
-* `body_part` __should__ be an integer reflecting BodyPart enumeration as defined in this Appendix
+* `body_part` __should__ be an integer reflecting Body Part enumeration as defined in this Appendix
 * `side` __should__ be an integer reflecting Side enumeration as defined in this Appendix
 * `tight` __should__ be an integer (1-10) indicating the severity of tightness felt.
 If not reported, it should be `null`
-* `knots` __should__ be reported for muscles (see _Enumerations_ later in this Appendix) only and __should__ be an integer (1-10) indicating the severity of discomfort caused by knots, tigger points, and musclular adhesions felt.
+* `knots` __should__ be reported for muscles (see _Enumerations_ later in this Appendix) only and __should__ be an integer (1-10) indicating the severity of discomfort caused by knots, trigger points, and muscular adhesions felt.
 If not reported, it should be `null`
 * `ache` __should__ be an integer (1-10) indicating the severity of discomfort felt described as an ache, dull, or sore, indicating inflammation and muscle spasms are likely present.
 If not reported, it should be `null`
 * `sharp` __should__ be an integer (1-10) indicating the severity of discomfort felt described as sharp, acute, shooting, indicating that inflammation and muscle spasms are likely present.
 If not reported, it should be `null`